dogweather/forkful/content/en/javascript/strings/extracting-substrings.md

   slice and dice strings to isolate data, input some format, or tweak text for output.
 lastmod: '2024-03-13T22:45:00.423490-06:00'
 model: gpt-4-1106-preview
 summary: Extracting substrings means grabbing a piece of a string.
-Programmers slice and dice strings to isolate data, input some format, or tweak text for output.
 title: Extracting substrings
 weight: 6
 ---